 Methodology

-The UPU security certification is intended to provide a means to assist member countries in identifying opportunities to improve security, measure designated postal operators’ compliance with UPU security standards S58 and S59, and establish a process in furtherance of the UPU security strategy objectives to educate, raise awareness and increase the security of all postal sector operations.
-The process was enhanced and expanded during the POC C 1 PSG 2020.1 based on recommendations from an Expert Team created under the auspices of the POC C 1 PSG 2019.1.
-The certificaiton process is based on the following elements:
+UPU security certification is intended to provide a means to assist member countries in identifying opportunities to improve security, measure DOs’ compliance with UPU security standards S58 and S59, and establish a process to further UPU security strategy objectives to educate, raise awareness and increase the security of all postal sector operations.

 Certification procedure

-The certification procedure can only take place if the designated operator applying for certification submits a completed self-assessment via security@upu.int.
+The certification procedure can take place only if the DO applying for certification completes and submits a self-assessment via security@upu.int.

 Certification self-assessment

-A certification procedure can only be launched upon submission of a completed self-assessment for each critical facility the DO seeks to achieve certification.
-All required documentation must also be current and complete and available for review.
+A certification procedure can be launched only upon submission of a completed self-assessment for each critical facility for which a DO seeks to achieve certification.
+All required documentation must be current, complete and available for review.

-The self-assessment aims to assess whether the organizational system put in place by the designated operator meets the minimum requirements for meeting the mandatory minimum security requirements.
+The self-assessment is intended to assess whether the organizational system implemented by the DO meets the mandatory minimum security requirements.

-The assigned DO focal point should request a review directly from the IB by sending an e-mal to the UPU security mailbox: security@upu.int.
-This request should include a self-assessment report for the critical facility seeking certification, confirmation all associated documentation is available for review, and photographic evidence of critical security measures in place within the associated critical facility.
+The assigned DO focal point should request a review directly from the International Bureau by sending an e-mail to the UPU security mailbox at security@upu.int.
+This request should include a self-assessment report for the critical facility seeking certification, confirmation that all associated documentation is available for review, and photographic evidence of the critical security measures in place within the relevant facility.

 The list of required documentation provides all documents which are necessary for the fulfilment of the certification process.